nazmulislam-dsi/recruit-service/README.md

 ## Constraints
 * To get the count of the Applications per Offer, we are querying 2 times.
 Need to fetch both info at once.
 * While creating swagger definition, an exception is occurring, though it is not creating any problem and it might be a library issue.
+* In place of 204/400/409 for some of the request from patch API it is returning 500.

 ## Documentation
 You can use SwaggerUI or Postman to call the exposed APIs.